-C18.
+C17.
 Transfer of marks

-C18.1R A student who has discontinued registration without having achieved or accepted an award may resume registration for that award at a later date subject to continuing to meet the requirements of that award.
-Credit and marks achieved from modules passed before registration ceased may contribute to the resumed award provided that the modules continue to be valid for the award.
+C17.1R A student who has discontinued registration without having achieved or accepted an award may resume registration for that award later subject to continuing to meet its requirements.
+Credit and marks achieved from modules passed before registration ceased may contribute to the resumed award if the modules continue to be valid for the award.

-C18.2R Where an individual module or group of modules have been achieved and are valid for another award, the credit and the marks may be transferred provided the credit has not already been used to contribute towards the attainment of another award.
+C17.2R Where an individual module or group of modules have been achieved and are valid for another award, the credit and the marks may be transferred provided the credit has not already been used to contribute towards the attainment of another award.